industrial-edge/machine-insight/README.md

 The **Device Scanner Service** is optional but required for using the scan functionality in Machine Insight Configurator.

-The **S7 Connector** and the **IE Databus** are optional but required for using the machine status feature in Machine Insight Configurator.
+The **OPC UA Connector** and the **Databus** are optional but required for using the machine status feature in Machine Insight Configurator.

 ### TIA Project